BioSeq/Microbiome-graph/README.md

 ###Step 2: Producing an aesthetically pleasing graph in R

-Using the csv files produced in Python, and the iGraph package in R, a weighted graph is produced.
+Using the csv files produced in Python, and the iGraph package in R, a pdf of a weighted graph is produced.
+Colors are used to differentiate between a genus and a sample.
+Formatting may be required to adjust to the number of samples.

 _Requirements: installation of the [igraph](http://igraph.org/r/) and [extrafont](https://github.com/wch/extrafont) packages_